20 Impactful Workplace Wellness Statistics in 2025

 Even the best wellness program out there doesn’t guarantee participation.
 Employers need to be proactive about participation.

-A 2021 report from Gartner found that lowering the barriers of entry for employees is key to its success.
+A 2021 report from Gartner, featured in the article Make Way for a More Human-Centric Employee Value PropositionOpens in a new tab, found that lowering barriers to entry for employees is crucial to building a successful workplace.

 Employees should be able to clearly understand the benefits.
 Employers should actively work to reduce stigma or apathy around wellness programs as well as the time and energy needed to participate.